10 Signs Your Credit Card Debt Is Out of Control

 There are multiple ways to tackle your debt, and what's best for you depends largely on your financial situation and also a little on your own personality.
 Consider what's best for you and your situation.

-- Eliminate high-interest-rate debt first.
+- Eliminate high-interest-rate debt first with the avalanche method.
 This makes sense because high-interest rates can be the biggest obstacle to eliminating debt.
 If you're paying a double-digit interest rate—or something even higher than 20%—it can be difficult to pay down balances.
 The quicker you can lower the balance on those high-interest debts, the more impact your monthly payments can have.
 If you still have decent enough credit, it's also worth considering applying for a new credit card with zero percent interest on balance transfers for a period of time.
 Adding another credit card might seem counterintuitive, but if you can be disciplined and do so only as a means to eliminate some of the interest you're paying, it's an effective strategy.

 - Try the snowball method.
 Author and radio host Dave Ramsey popularized this method.
 Target the lowest balance first, then move to the next lowest balance, and so forth.
 While this strategy likely will result in paying more in interest than the previous method, it can be a good approach if you need a boost of confidence when tackling your debt.
 Because you're starting with the lowest balances, you'll eliminate them more quickly, thus giving yourself a sense of accomplishment as you work through your indebtedness.